You may be wondering “what decides my baby’s gender?” The answer is a question of chromosomes, and may surprise you!

 The sex chromosomes are the indicators of gender.
-Typically, girls have two X chromosomes (XX), whilst boys have one X and one Y chromosome (XY).
+Typically, girls have two X chromosomes (XX) and boys have one X and one Y chromosome (XY).
 Sex chromosome arrangements that differ from the norm can occur, and tend to cause various physical abnormalities and/or learning difficulties, such as Klinefelter syndrome (XXY) in males or Turner syndrome (X) in females.

 Medical Gender Selection